arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/aql-query-plan-cache.md

     get:
       operationId: listQueryCachePlans
       description: |
-        Returns an array containing the AQL query execution plans currently stored in the cache of the selected database.
+        Returns an array containing information about each AQL query execution plan currently stored in the cache of the selected database.

+        This requires read privileges for the current database.
+In addition, only those query plans are returned for which the current user has at least read permissions on all collections and Views included in the query.
       parameters:
         - name: database-name
           in: path